 word forms

 We only work with corpora which are tagged for part of speech and which are lemmatized.
 This way we can get reliable frequency for each part of speech a word is used in.
-In addition, lemmatization ensures that different forms of the same word (plural/singular, cases, genders, tenses) are correctly included in the count for headword.
+In addition, lemmatization ensures that different forms of the same word (plural/singular, cases, genders, tenses) are correctly included in the count for the headword.

 Word senses